padraigfl/nextbus-static-transform/README.md

 - `stop`: As there is no endpoint to get stop data, this requires the aggregated stops object from above.

-Utilises geo coordinates from responses to build geojson objects.
+Utilises geo coordinates from responses to build geojson features.
 As with buildRoute, the returned value is an entry for a features collection

 ```js
 {